Retirement Planning Experts

 Qualified Plans:

-Established by an employer to provide retirement benefits for employees and their beneficiaries, Qualified Plans allow the employer a tax deduction for contributing to the plan, and employees do not pay taxes on plan assets until these assets are distributed.
+Established by an employer (Plan Sponsor) to provide retirement benefits for employees and their beneficiaries, Qualified Plans allow the employer a tax deduction for contributing to the plan, and employees do not pay taxes on plan assets until these assets are distributed.
 Furthermore, earnings on qualified plans are tax-deferred.
 These plans must operate in accordance with requirements as provided by the IRS, the Department of Labor and ERISA (Employee Retirement Income Security Security Act of 1974).

 Defined Benefit Plan: In this type of plan an employee's retirement benefits are predetermined by his or her compensation, years of service and age.
 Contributions are made annually.